SaifonC/hello-world/README.md

 Hi Everybody

 My name is Saifon.
 I m new to CS50.
-My blackgrond in Markeing where i learn to manage SEO and Digital site for commercial.
+My background in Marketing where i learn to manage SEO and Digital site for commercial.
 I am interested in AI.
-Khowing that the understanding of basic Computer Science will be a good fundamental.
-Thank you.
+Therefore, knowing and understanding the fundamental of Computer Science is become a new challenging.